 |Skin type||normal, combination|

 |Main ingredients||niacinamide, hexylresorcinol, and retinyl propionate|

 The ingredients in this serum may help reduce dark spots and even skin tone.
-The formulation is free from parabens, alcohol, and mineral oils, and there are no phthalates.
+The company claims that this formulation is free from parabens, alcohol, mineral oils, and phthalates.

 |Volume||1 ounce (oz)|